 But isn’t this stuff really old?

-Here in Anchorage we’ve found good-quality coffee (a pound and a half for $6), candy, corn chips and even canned sardines at our Oroweat bakery outlet.
+Here in Anchorage, Alaska, we’ve found good-quality coffee (a pound and a half for $6), corn chips and even canned sardines at our Oroweat bakery outlet.
 Our favorite 50-cent find there is a 1-pound bag of Twizzlers.

-Where to find outlets
+How to find bakery outlets

-Best practices for bakery outlets
+Best practices for shopping bakery outlets

 A few more slice-of-life tips: